Business: Robert’s Dairy

 Years of Operation: 1877-1988

 Notable: Do you remember home milk delivery?
-Until refrigeration and supermarkets, most folks received daily delivery of dairy products directly to their doorsteps from a local dairy.
+Or have you heard of it?
+Until refrigeration and supermarkets, most folks received frequent delivery of dairy products directly to their doorsteps from a local dairy.
 One of the bigger names in Indianapolis was Robert’s Dairy, which began operating in 1877.
-In 1930 they opened a vast new bottling operation on Millersville Road on the northeast side of the city.
+In 1930, they opened a vast new bottling operation on Millersville Road on the northeast side of the city.
 They even featured a giant cow mascot.

 Additionally: In 1982, Robert’s acquired Lindner’s stores, another local institution.
 These operated as a hybrid type of convenience store/ ice-cream counter, similar to United Dairy Farmers in the Cincinnati area.
 At their peak, over thirty Lindner’s were located around Indianapolis.
 After the bankruptcy of Robert’s, the popular local icons were sold several times until closing for good in 1990.